top of page

 Appropriate Clothing

 Clothing appropriate for the work day such as jeans, light-weight pants or shorts, t-shirts/tank tops, and a light, water-resistant windbreaker for rainy evenings.
 For church services, bring skirts and blouses (ladies) and long slacks and short sleeve dress shirts (guys).
 Consider bringing clothing to trade for souvenirs or leave with the people in Peru.
 Leave extravagant jewelry at home and bring inexpensive sunglasses, bandanas, t-shirts, watches, etc. for gifts or trade.
 Swimming suit (large enough to cover all strategic areas), comfortable shoes (running shoes or lightweight hiking shoes, sandals, or shower thongs).
+Check with your international carrier to ensure airport fees are included in your flight cost.
+Immunizations: Hepatitis A & B, Yellow fever Tetanus (required to be current), childhood immunizations should be up-to-date, and a preventative measure against Malaria -- Doxycycline (recommended).
+Travel insurance that covers medical, hospitalization, evacuation, lost luggage, lost passport & trip cancellation, etc.

 04